atakanCocen/cs2-round-tracker/objectives.md

 5. Reverse flow if CT is selected first.
 Same functionality.

 6. Reset page on final button click full data achieved

+7. When map is selected, it expands into large part of page.

+1. hidden input variables
+just have an input variable and display to none.

+maybe js localstorage